kwk/docker-registry-setup/README.md

   -w password
 ```

-To find and entry based on a user's email address execute this command:
+To find an entry based on a user's email address execute this command:

 ```bash
 LDAP_IP=$(docker inspect --format '{{ .NetworkSettings.IPAddress }}' dockerregistrysetup_ldap_1)